metalbear-co/mirrord.dev/content/docs/managing-mirrord/license-server/index.md

 <br />

-With this `values.yaml` we can install the license server on a kubernetes cluster.
+With this `values.yaml` we can install the the license server on a kubernetes cluster.

 ```bash
 helm repo add metalbear-co https://metalbear-co.github.io/charts